caina89/calciumIPACL/README.md

 6. All treatments with control.

-## Generate plots and tables using MapMyCells annotations using 3_mapmycells_*.ipynb
+## Generate plots and tables from MapMyCells annotations using 3_mapmycells_*.ipynb
+Plot UMAPs and barplots using annotations from MapMyCells.
+For each individual sample and combined samples.